shareresearchteam/infant_simulation_behavior_trees/README.md

 # Infant Simulation Behavior Trees
-Behavior trees for behavior of interested and uninterested infants during simulated child-robot interaction.
+Behavior trees of interested and uninterested infants for use during simulated child-robot interaction.

 Behavior trees are displayed in parts for visual clarity.
-Each segment of the behavior tree is connected to the same root node.
+Each segment of the behavior tree is connected to the same root node above the visual field layer.

 ## Interested Child Behavior Tree